eslint/rfcs/designs/2022-languages/README.md

     validateOptions(options: LanguageOptions): void;

     /**
+     * Helper for esquery that allows languages to match nodes against
+     * class. esquery currently has classes like `function` that will
+     * match all the various function nodes.
+This method allows languages
+     * to implement similar shorthands.
+     */
+    matchesSelectorClass(className: string, node: ASTNode, ancestry: Array<ASTNode>): boolean;

+    /**
      * Parses the given file input into its component parts.
      */
     parse(file: File, env: LanguageContext): ParseResult | Promise<ParseResult>;